May 15, 2011

 His death in 1956 prompted a tribute in the New York Times concerning his "provocative ideas about how to interest the little and often Wall Street-shy man in acquiring a stake in his country's economy.
 Mr. Merrill was a frequent and firm spokesman for the importance of a free capital market in this nation of free enterprise."

-For some time Briend and a host of others had been looking for practical solutions to the problem of malnutrition, especially in Sub-Saharan Africa.
+For some time, Briend and a host of others had been seeking practical solutions to malnutrition, especially in Sub-Saharan Africa.

 Milk spoils.
 Water is often contaminated.
-A mother leaving her children to find food in other villages poses safety problems for those left behind.
+A mother who leaves her children to find food in other villages poses safety risks for those left behind.

 What to do?

-As a ready-to-use food, Plumpy’nut requires no preparation, no dilution in water before use, and no cooking, and it can be consumed directly from the wrapper.
-A daily dose cost $1 and is manufactured in several African countries including Niger, Mozambique, and Malawi.
-It is also being produced in Rhode Island under the name, Edesia Global Nutrition Solutions.
+As a ready-to-use food, Plumpy’nut requires no preparation, no dilution in water, and no cooking; it can be consumed directly from the wrapper.
+A daily dose costs $1 and is manufactured in several African countries, including Niger, Mozambique, and Malawi.
+It is also being produced in Rhode Island under the name Edesia Global Nutrition Solutions.

-From the manufacturer, Nutriset, we learn that the product can be used at home without any preparation, under the supervision of the mother or another member of the family.
-Plumpy’nut makes it possible to treat the majority of children suffering from severe acute malnutrition without them needing to be hospitalized.
-More malnourished children can be treated with regularity thereby improving the recovery rate.
+According to the manufacturer, Nutriset, the product can be used at home without any preparation, under the supervision of the mother or another family member.
+Plumpy’nut makes it possible to treat the majority of children with severe acute malnutrition without hospitalization.
+More malnourished children can be treated with regularity, thereby improving the recovery rate.

-In 2005 Doctors Without Borders distributed Plumpy’nut to 60,000 children with severe acute malnutrition during the famine in Niger.
-Ninety percent completely recovered and only 3 percent died.
-Unfortunately, according to the United Nations, the product reaches only 10 to 15 percent of those who need it due to logistics and budgets.
+In 2005, Doctors Without Borders distributed Plumpy’nut to 60,000 children with severe acute malnutrition during the famine in Niger.
+Ninety percent completely recovered, and only 3 percent died.
+Unfortunately, according to the United Nations, the product reaches only 10 to 15 percent of those who need it due to logistical and budgetary constraints.

 Where are you looking for opportunities?
 Customers?
 Non-customers?
 Business networks?
 Your employees?
 Are you giving time to new ideas?
 Or improving current operations?
 Where could you do good and do well at the same time?